 Driving down scenic Highway 1 may be a popular California road trip but exploring Northern California by car is equally as breathtaking and boasts a lot of noteworthy sights.
-From fog-shrouded coastlines to towering redwood trees, Northern California is characterized by small towns and stunning wilderness.
+From fog-shrouded coastlines to towering redwood trees, the northern half of the state is characterized by small towns and stunning wilderness.
 Here’s a 5-day Northern California road trip itinerary to make the most of your time in this stunning part of the state.

 When To Go On A Northern CA Road Trip

 The ideal time to go is late summer/early autumn, when the crowds are gone, but the weather is still warm and not rainy.
 Another concern to take into mind is that California has been especially ravaged by forest fires in the past few years and as this article is being written the Mendocino Complex Fire is still not contained.
 Although no major highways are affected as of this time, it’s important to still check up on the Visit Mendocino Country website that has helpful up-to-date notifications about the wildfire.

 Start your trip out wandering around San Francisco for a day.
 Eat some dim sum in the Inner Richmond, check out the colorful murals in the Mission, get some of the best views of the Golden Gate Bridge by hiking Land’s End.
 Plan to take the BART back to San Francisco International Airport (SFO) and pick up your car the following morning, since it’s a big hassle to have a car in the city with limited parking.
 The public transportation system is excellent and there are plenty of ride-share options as well.
 If you stay near downtown, BART will never be too far away for a quick ride to the airport in the morning.